 Hard carriers are easier to clean.

-Hard carriers generally aren’t as comfortable for a cat as a soft one.
-Paws will slip and slide when the box is in motion and that can add to an animal’s anxiety.
+Hard carriers generally aren’t as comfortable for a cat as soft ones.
+Paws will slip and slide when the box is in motion, adding to an animal’s anxiety.
 Although, adding towels or blankets will help with this.